adi230306/Capstone_project_MAT496/README.md

 ## Overview

 Automates comprehensive web research and article generation.
-When a user provides a topic (e.g., "The Impact of Quantum Computing on Cryptography"), the agent autonomously performs a multi-stage process:
+When a user provides a topic, the agent autonomously performs a multi-stage process:

-Comprehensive Research: Uses web search tools to gather recent and relevant information from various high-quality sources
+Comprehensive Research: Uses Tavily to gather recent and relevant information from various high-quality sources

 Multi-Perspective Analysis: Analyzes gathered information by asking critical questions from different angles (technical, historical, ethical, future implications)